morismm99/PowerApps/M365 Management Solution/README.md

 App Registration

 The first step is creating an Azure App Registration with the necessary permissions.
-It will be used in two of the flows which use the HTTP Action to do a GET REST API call from the MS GRAPH API
+It will be used in two of the flows which use the HTTP Action to do a GET REST API call from the MS GRAPH API.
+Permissions required for the app registration are ServiceHealth.Read.All (Delegaged/Application) - this is for the Service Health Dashboard; ServiceMessage.Read.all (Delegated/Application) - this for the Message Center.

 You will need the following after your App Registration has been created:
 1. Application (client) ID